wolfm2/data-structures/final/README.md

 ## Binding Methods

 In each search, the theme was used as a partition key.
 The query then gets all days for that key.
 The db is designed to use a partition key in addition to a search key (the exercise date in epoch time).
-While I origionally wrote the code to a specific query for the partition/search key combo, it infrequently created a delay in displaying the exercise information.
+While I originally wrote the code to a specific query for the partition/search key combo, it infrequently created a delay in displaying the exercise information.
 I changed the code to use only the partition key thinking that, even if a delay happens, it will only be once rather than potentially every time I change the date pulldown (triggering another query), and therefore be a better experience.

-Additonally, I used xmlHTTP requestors built into jQuery for this one.
+Additionally, I used xmlHTTP requestors built into jQuery for this one.
 The HTML code stands by itself without being templated.
 I used $.get() which is a very useful method that retrieves and parses JSON from a url in one go for more dynamic searches.

 ## Issues